SprinterDave/Zwift-Enabled-NordicTrack-S15i/README.md

 # Zwift-Enabled-NordicTrack-S15i
-Ths project is intended to document my efforts to enable Zwift support on my NordicTrack S15i indoor bike.
-The project was inspired by two documented efforts (https://www.reddit.com/r/nordictrack/comments/zcai3j/zwift_working_on_nordictrack_s15i_bike/ and https://github.com/ftmsemu/ftmsemu.github.io) to enable Zwift support on various indoor bike trainers.
+This project is intended to document my efforts to enable Zwift support on my NordicTrack S15i indoor bike.
+The project was inspired by two documented efforts [Zwift working on Nordictrack s15i bike](https://www.reddit.com/r/nordictrack/comments/zcai3j/zwift_working_on_nordictrack_s15i_bike/) and [The transformation of my dumb home trainer to a smart Zwift trainer](https://github.com/ftmsemu/ftmsemu.github.io) to enable Zwift support on various indoor bike trainers.

 ## The Bike
 The NordicTrack S15i is an internet-enabled bike, but it only works with iFit's online services - not Zwift.

 <img src="media/s15i.jpg" width=600>

 The bike has a manual mode with incline and resistance adjustment, so use of the iFit service isn't required.
-The bike also reports power and cadence on-screen - two things that Zwift supports for compatibility (https://support.zwift.com/en_us/categories/gearing-up-for-your-first-ride-SJXnVwmDQ).
+The bike also reports power and cadence on-screen - two things that [Zwift supports for compatibility](https://support.zwift.com/en_us/categories/gearing-up-for-your-first-ride-SJXnVwmDQ).

 <img src="media/IMG_7735.jpg" width=600>